joelostblom/prairielearn-dockers/README.md

 ### Updating a Base Workspace Image

 If a requirement changes that affects all courses, such as changing a dataset or implementing a new version of a package, you will need to update the base image accordingly.
 These instructions presume that a base image was already [created](#creating-a-new-base-image) at some point.

+**Note:** updating a base image will require you to update all courses that use this image to a new tag.
+Please only update base images if *absolutely necessary*.

 #### Instructions
 1. Locate the Dockerfile of the relevant image